Selected vendor: Flymasters of Indianapolis

 Q: How long does it take to get an order from your website?

 A: Since shops fulfill the orders, and there are thousands of products on the Kreinik website, it may take one to three weeks to get some items (if a shop doesn't have it in stock).
 It's impossible for a shop to stock every Kreinik item, and that's why it may take longer.
 We actually make Kreinik threads, too, so there is some manufacturing time involved in some cases.
 We know you are anxious to get your order, and we do our best to get products to shops as soon as possible.
+While our factory operations move from West Virginia to California in May 2024, we will be unable to make product; any orders placed during that transition may take a month or more to ship.

 Q: Are you a German company?

 A: We get this question a lot!
 Our name must sound German.
 No, the Kreinik family lived in New York and then Maryland before settling in Parkersburg, West Virginia due to Jerry Kreinik's job.
-When they started Kreinik, the thread company, it was in the basement of the family home.
-Now, we make our threads in a renovated church building in a scenic city along the Ohio river.
-Doug Kreinik runs the company as his parents have passed away and his brother and sister-in-law have retired.
-We have a terrific staff, dedicated to getting you the best threads for your creative dreams.